abridged/collabland-dev/help-docs/key-features/gm-pass.md

 Notably, as a PKP, gmPASS has the following features:
 1. It is blockchain agnostic, meaning it can be used to sign transactions on any blockchains using ECDSA for digital signatures.
 2. It is programmable and contains application logic that it should follow, allowing for functionalities like defining signing automations.
 3. It is fault-tolerant, meaning it is generated collectively by Collab.Land’s Lit nodes through a process called Distributed Key Generation (DKG).
-This allows Collab.Land to generate a new key-pair where the private key never exists in its entirety. -->
+This allows Collab.Land to generate a new key-pair where the te key never exists in its entirety. -->